Preparing for a new baby can be overwhelming—especially when it is your first.

 So, this is a list of what we—with the help of our forum members—think are essential items to buy BEFORE your baby is born.

 You’ll need somewhere safe for your baby to sleep.
-Unless you’re planning to co-sleep you’ll need a cot (cost-effective as they’ll be able to use until they’re 2+) or a bassinet (which they’ll grow out of sooner— meaning you’ll need a cot down the track—but is more convenient while they are young).
+A cot is cost-effective (as they’ll be able to use until they’re 2+) but a bassinet (which they’ll grow out of sooner—meaning you’ll need a cot down the track) is more convenient while they are young.

 - Cot (or bassinet)